networkservicemesh/deployments-k8s/examples/features/scale-from-zero/README.md

 # Test automatic scale from zero

-This example shows that NSEs can be created on the fly, allowing effective scaling by the node.
+This example shows that NSEs can be created on the fly on NSC requests.
+This allows effective scaling for endpoints.
+The requested endpoint will be automatically spawned on the same node as NSC (see step 12), allowing the best performance for connectivity.

+Here we are using an endpoint that automatically shuts down when it has no active connection for specified time.
+We are using very short timeout for the purpose of the test: 15 seconds.

+We are only using one client in this test, so removing it (see step 13) will cause the NSE to shut down.

+Supplier watches for endpoints it created and clears endpoints that finished their work, thus saving cluster resources (see step 14).

 ## Run

-Create test namespace:
+1. Create test namespace:
 ```bash
 NAMESPACE=($(kubectl create -f ../namespace.yaml)[0])
 NAMESPACE=${NAMESPACE:10}
 ```

-Register namespace in `spire` server:
+2. Register namespace in `spire` server:
 ```bash
 kubectl exec -n spire spire-server-0 -- \
 /opt/spire/bin/spire-server entry create \